 So while they’re looking for people that can provide specific services, they’re mainly looking for people with the above skills.
 As long as you’re trainable, you’ve got a shot!

-It’s also really important that you are able to plan and strategize.
-After all, you are going to have to find clients, prioritize tasks that will generate revenues and organize your day in the most efficient way to get as much as possible done in as little time as you can.
+It’s also crucial that you can plan and strategize.
+After all, you will have to find clients, prioritize tasks that will generate revenues, and organize your day in the most efficient way to get as much as possible done in as little time as you can.

-You also need to have a computer (desktop or laptop, doesn’t matter) and reliable internet.
+You also need to have a computer (desktop or laptop; it doesn’t matter) and reliable internet.
 Don’t worry about having any fancy programs or applications – most clients will give you access to their cloud-based tools and software programs that you need to complete your work for them.

 4. What is the average salary for a virtual assistant?

-From the little research that exists, the average North American virtual assistant earns between $35-50 per hour.
+The average North American virtual assistant earns between $35-50 per hour from the little research that exists.